 When the attainment of a child falls significantly below the expected age-related level, teachers enable the child to succeed by planning work that is in line with that child's individual needs.
-Where the attainment of a child significantly exceeds the expected level of attainment, teachers extend the breadth of work within the area or areas for which the child shows particular aptitude.
+Where the attainment of a child significantly exceeds the expected level of attainment, teachers offer greater challenges, the opportunity to work at greater depth and enriching opportunities within the area or areas for which the child shows particular aptitude.
 Teachers are familiar with the equal opportunities legislation covering race, gender and disability [see our Equal Opportunities Policy].